Revisiting $L_q(0\leq q<1)$ Norm Regularized Optimization: Numerical Experiments

 \subsubsection{Numerical comparison}

 Fig. \ref{fig:convergence-rate} illustrates the convergence performance of each algorithm, where $(m,n,s)=(500,2000,50)$.
-For both noise and noiseless settings, {\tt PSNP}$_0$ always outperforms the others as $\|\nabla_{ \CS^k} F(\bx^{k})\|_{\infty} $ drops the fastest, followed by {\tt NL0R}, {\tt PSNP}$_{1/2}$, and {\tt PSNP}$_{2/3}$.
-Clearly, {\tt Hard}, {\tt Half}, and {\tt p-FPC} come last because they only take advantage of the simple framework of \eqref{PGD}.
-By contrast, {\tt PSNP} and {\tt NL0R} also benefit from Newton steps using second-order information (i.e., Hessian).
-Next, we testify the efficiency of {\tt PSNP} for solving \eqref{rso} on different scenarios.
-We alter one factor of $(m,n,s,{\rm nf})$ while fixing the other three to see the effect of $m$.
+For both noise and noiseless settings, $\|\nabla_{\CS^k} F(\bx^{k})\|_{\infty} $ produced by {PSNP}, PCSNP, {NL0R}, and {IRucLq} drops dramatically when the iteration is over a certain threshold, demonstrating a fast convergence rate.
+This is because these four algorithms belong to the family of second-order methods (using second-order information, i.e., Hessian).
+By contrast, {IHT}$_0$, {IHT}$_{1/2}$, and {TFPC}$_{2/3}$ converge slowly.
+Next, we evaluate the efficiency of selected algorithms for solving \eqref{rso} in different scenarios.
+We alter one factor of $(m,n,s,{\rm nf})$ to see its effect by fixing the other three factors.

 \begin{itemize} \item[a)] Effect of $m$.
-To investigate this, we fix $(n,s,{\rm nf})=(2000,50,0)$ but alter $m$ from $\{200,300,\cdots,800\}$.
-Then for each case $(m,2000,50,0)$, we run 50 trials and report the average results in terms of the median values.
+To investigate this, we alter ${m\in\{200,300,\ldots,800\}}$ and fix ${(n,s,{\rm nf})=(2000,50,0)}$.
+Then for each case of $(m,2000,50,0)$, we run 50 trials and report the average results in terms of the median values.
 It can be discerned from Fig. \ref{fig:effect-m} that the larger $m$ the easier to detect the `ground truth' signal.
-Apparently, when $m\geq 300$, {\tt PSNP}$_{0}$ and {\tt NL0R} deliver the lowest ReErr and runs the fastest.
+Apparently, when $m\geq 300$, {PSNP}$_{0}$, {PCSNP}$_{0}$, and {NL0R} deliver the lowest ReErr.
+For each $q\in\{0,1/2,2/3\}$, {PSNP} and {PCSNP} run faster than the other algorithms for most scenarios, such as {PSNP}$_{1/2}$ and {PCSNP}$_{1/2}$ perform quicker than IHT$_{1/2}$ and IRucL$_{1/2}$.

 \item[b)] Effect of $s$.
-We fix $(m,n,{\rm nf})=(500,2000,0)$ but alter $s$ from $\{20,40,\cdots,100\}$.
+We fix $(m,n,{\rm nf})=(500,2000,0)$ but alter $s\in\{20,40,\ldots,100\}$.
 The median values over 50 trials are presented in Fig. \ref{fig:effect-s}.
-It is evident to see that the larger $s$ the harder to recover the signal. {\tt PSNP}$_0$ always generates the lowest ReErr.
-For each $q\in\{0,1/2,2/3\}$, {\tt PSNP} outperforms its counterparts, e.g., {\tt PSNP}$_{1/2}$ runs faster than {\tt Half} and {\tt IRucL}$_{1/2}$ while obtaining same ReErr as the other algorithms.
+It is evident that the larger $s$ the harder to recover the signal.
+In particular, when $s\leq120$ {PSNP}$_{0}$, {PCSNP}$_{0}$, and {NL0R} generate the lowest ReErr.
+However, when $s>120$, the positive FDR indicates that all algorithms are unable to identify the support set of the true signal.
+For each $q\in\{0,1/2,2/3\}$, {PSNP} and {PCSNP} run faster than the other two algorithms, such as {PSNP}$_0$ and {PCSNP}$_0$ perform quicker than {NL0R} and IHT$_0$.